PeterScott/simplesets-nodejs/README.md

 * `issuperset(other)`: Return `true` if every element of the other is in this set.

+* `equals(other)`: Return `true` if this set equals another set, i.e. if every element in each set is equal to an element in the other set.

 * `array()`: Return a copy of the items in the set, as an array.

 * `size()`: Return the size of the set.